data-umbrella/event-transcripts/2020/16-hugo-james-dask.md

 Now because we're spinning up a cluster in - in the cloud, it'll take - it'll take - a minute - a minute or two... enough time to make a cup of coffee but it's also enough time for me to just talk a bit about why this is important and there are a lot of a lot of good - good people working on - on similar things... but part of the motivation here is that if you want to... you don't always want to do distributed data science, okay?
 First I'd ask you to look at - instead of using Dask, if you can optimize your Pandas code, right?
 Second I'd ask, if you've got big datasets - it's a good question - do you actually need all the data?
 So I would - if you're doing machine learning, plot your learning curve; see how accurate... see how your accuracy or whatever your metric of interest is improves as you increase the amount of data - right? - and if it plateaus before you get to a large data size then you may as well, most of the time, use your small data; see if sub-sampling can actually give you the results you need.
 See if you can get a bigger, bigger - access to a bigger machine so you don't have to burst to the cloud; but after all these things if you do need to burst - burst to the cloud, until recently you've had to get an AWS account, you've had to, you know, set up containers with Docker and/or Kubernetes and do all of these kind of - I suppose - DevOpsy software engineering foo stuff which, which if you're into that I - I absolutely encourage you - encourage you to do that... but a lot of working data scientists aren't paid to do that and don't necessarily want to.
 So that's something we're working on, is thinking about these kind of one-click hosted deployments so you don't have to do all of that; having said that I very much encourage you to try doing that stuff if - if you're interested.

-um we'll see that
-the
+We'll see that the - the cluster has just been created and what I'm going to do, we see that - oh I'm sorry, I've done something funny here...
+I'm - I'm referencing the previous client, aren't I James?

+**James:**

+Yeah it looks like you should go ahead and connect a new client to the Coiled cluster -

+**Hugo:**

+and...

+**James:**

+making sure not to re-execute the cluster creation because -

+**Hugo:**

+Yeah, exactly.
+So, would that be... how would I... what's the call here?

+**James:**

+I would just open up a new cell and say `client = Client` and then pass in the cluster, like `(cluster)` (typing the code `client = Client(cluster)` in a new cell)... yeah -

+**Hugo:**

-the um cluster has just been created um and what i'm going to do we see that um oh i'm sorry i've done something funny here i'm i'm referencing the previous client anna james yeah it looks like you should go ahead and connect a new client to the coil cluster and making sure not to re-execute the cluster creation exactly so would that be how would i what's the call here i would just open up a new cell and say client equals um capital client and then pass in the cluster like open parentheses cluster yeah great okay fantastic and what we're seeing is a slight version this we don't need to worry about this this is essentially saying that um the environment on the cloud mis is there's a slight mismatch with my with my local environment we're fine with that i'm going to um look here for a certain reason um the the dashboard isn't quite working here at the moment james would you suggest i just click on this and open a new yeah click on the ecs uh dashboard link oh yes fantastic so um yep there's some bug with the local dashboards that we're we're currently currently working on but what we'll see now just a sec i'm going to remove all of this we'll see now that i have access to 10
+Great... okay, fantastic - and what we're seeing is a slight version... this (highlights code cell output) - we don't need to worry about this; this is essentially saying that the environment on the cloud mis- is there's a slight mismatch with my, with my local environment; we're fine with that.
+I'm going to look here - for a certain reason the - the dashboard isn't quite working here at the moment.
+James would you suggest i just click on this and open a new

+**James:**

+Yeah... click on the ecs dashboard link (in the code output)

+**Hugo:**

+Oh yes, fantastic... so... yep, there's some bug with the local dashboards that we're - we're currently - currently working on but what we'll see now

+just a sec i'm going to remove all of this we'll see now that i have access to 10